pawlovskiii/NASK-task/README.md

 # To download all the necessary Python packages needed for the project
 $ pip install -r requirements.txt
 ```

-### Additional pieces of information

-The result will be visible in two places:

-1. Terminal
-2. DictCPE.json

-Additional JSON file with proper indents is for increased readability purpose, which the terminal doesn't provide.
-It'll create after the execution of the main function.

 ### Recommended commands to use for the project